Would a Large Language Model Pay Extra for a View? Inferring Willingness to Pay from Subjective Choices: Results

 Because LLMs are more likely to make decisions based on previously observed user behavior rather than in isolation, we next consider more realistic decision-making scenarios.
 Moreover, when deployed as travel assistants, such models are expected to account for human preferences and user-specific context.
 We therefore extend our analysis across three increasingly realistic settings.

 First, we examine LLMs’ WTP when prior user choices are provided through in-context learning.
 We consider several configurations: a single randomly selected example and a single manually constructed example both reflecting either a preference for cheaper or more expensive options, and three randomly generated examples in which the prior choices consistently favored either cheaper or more expensive alternatives or a mix of both.
 Second, we analyze the effect of persona information, where the model is given background characteristics of the user rather than explicit past choices.
 Finally, we study the combined impact of in-context learning and persona information.
+Throughout the following sections, we assess Hypothesis 2 as mentioned in Section~\ref{intro}.More specifically we analyze whether adding this information results in a shift in WTP values compared to the original LLM-derived WTP values, and whether these shifts differ depending on the method used to include user context.